Search for...

 Many of our buildings have yet to be retrofitted to achieve maximum energy efficiency.
 Additionally, water scarcity will be an issue.
 I’ve seen studies predicting that Hungary will face a significant risk of drought in the future.
 Just a few weeks ago, we saw the terrible floods in Budapest, which highlight how urgent these environmental challenges are,” she adds.

-Anguelova also clarifies that while Central and Eastern Europe faces significant challenges, it is less vulnerable than highly at-risk regions like low-lying island nations or coastal areas.
+Anguelova also clarifies that while Central and Eastern Europe may not be as vulnerable and highly at risk as low-lying island nations and coastal areas, the region can still face significant environmental and economic challenges.
 Key areas for action include energy decarbonization, transitioning to renewables, and driving agricultural innovation to mitigate risks from droughts, floods, and other environmental threats.

 “But what I’m particularly passionate about, and what I hope we can change in Bulgaria, is the financial system,” Kristina tells us.